-In OpenOCD Location field empty., you can check whether the toolchain was detected correctly and set the path manually if needed.
+In OpenOCD Location field empty., you can check whether the location of CubeMX was detected correctly, and set the path manually if needed.
 If you don't plan to use OpenOCD, leave the

 Open a project from the .ioc file

 If you already have a project that contains an .ioc file, call , select the .ioc file, and choose Open as Project.
-CLion will automatically generate the CMake project structure.
+CLion will automatically generate a CMake project structure.

 Create a new project

-For new projects, you can either start from configuring your MCU and generating code in CubeMX and then open the .ioc file in CLion, or you can create a project from scratch as described below.
+For new projects, you have two options: a) configure your MCU and generate the code in CubeMX, then open the .ioc file in CLion, or b ) create a project from scratch as described below.

-In the New Project wizard ( ), select STM32CubeMX as your project type.
-CLion will create the .ioc file for the default STM32F030F4 MCU:
+Go to STM32CubeMX as your project type.
+CLion will create the .ioc file for the default STM32F030F4 MCU:and select

-The .ioc files are CubeMX original project files that contain static initialization settings.
-In CLion, this file is read-only and on the current step it is a place-holder for the configuration that will be set up in CubeMX on the next step.
+.ioc files are CubeMX original project files that contain static initialization settings.
+In CLion, this file is read-only, and on the current step, it is a place-holder for the configuration that will be set up in CubeMX on the next step.

-Now we need to switch to CubeMX to generate the project sources and fill the .ioc file.
-Click the Open with STM32CubeMX link to open CubeMX right from CLion.
+Now you need to switch to CubeMX to generate the project sources and fill the .ioc file.
+Click the Open with STM32CubeMX link to open CubeMX from CLion.